 Even if you’ve never had Epcot’s version of this dessert, hope you try my recipe for Chocolate Hazelnut Rice Dream and enjoy!

 - 1 1/2 cups water

 - 1 cup Basmati white rice, can substitute regular white rice

 - 2 cups whole milk

 - 1 tablespoon powdered sugar

 - 1 teaspoon pure vanilla extract

 - 1 1/2 cups fresh or frozen raspberries

 - 1 1/2 cup fresh or frozen strawberries

-- 3 Tb sugar I used demerara sugar
+- 3 tablespoon sugar (I used demerara sugar)

 - In a medium bowl, combine the cream with the sugar and vanilla and whip the mixture with a hand or stand up mixer until cream has stiffened.
 Using a rubber spatula, fold the whipped cream mixture into the rice, mixing until thoroughly all is combined.

-- To serve: Divide rice mixture among 6 individual bowls, spoon desired amount of the raspberry/strawberry sauce on top of each one, cover with plastic wrap, and store in the refrigerator for 2 to 3 days.
+Divide rice mixture among 6 individual bowls, spoon desired amount of the raspberry/strawberry sauce on top of each one, cover with plastic wrap, and chill in the refrigerator for at least 4 hours.